yecaichao/PURS-for-PU-graph/README.md

 ## PURS for PU-graph v1.1

-This release provides a cleaned and validated package for polymer-unit recognition and the associated PU-based learning workflows.
+This release provides a package for polymer-unit recognition and the associated PU-based learning workflows.

 ### Included in this package
 - Core PURS recognition workflow